cooperlyt/keycloak-phone-provider/README.md

 users can have the same _phoneNumber_, but only one of them is getting _phoneNumberVerified_ = true at the end of a verification process.
 This accommodates the use case of pre-paid numbers that get recycled if inactive for too much time.

+**Client:**
+see my project [KeycloakClient](https://github.com/cooper-lyt/KeycloakClient) ,is android client, nothing stop you from implementing other java program.

 ## Compatibility

 This was initially developed using 11.0.3 version of Keycloak as baseline, and I did not test another user storage beyond